 Touch the OFF button at the bottom of the column for the desired channel.
 The button will turn white and read ON to indicate the SLICE-QTC is actively controlling the temperature for that channel.
+PID settings may still need to be input for the SLICE-QTC to servo plant temperature correctly.
 In figure 17 and figure 18 CH 1 is active and CHs 2-4 are inactive.

+As the system approaches lock, it will display ΔT on a yellow background.
 When the system is locked (as defined by the user in the CH X > Settings > Limits screen) the Error window will display ΔT with a green background.
-As the system approaches lock, it will display ΔT on a yellow background.